MicrosoftDocs/powerbi-docs/articles/powerbi-developer-qanda.md

 ## Embed token

 Create an embed token off of a dataset to start a Q&A part.
-For more information, see [Generate token for dataset](https://msdn.microsoft.com/library/mt784614.aspx#Generate token for dataset \(creating a new report\)).
+For more information, see [Generate token for Q&A](https://msdn.microsoft.com/library/mt784614.aspx#qanda).

 ## Next steps